chrishayuk/next-node/README.md

 python src/maze/maze_visualizer.py --json-file "datasets/maze/testing/generated_maze.json"
 ```

-if you want to visualize an existing test file mazeL
+if you want to visualize an existing test file maze

 ```bash
 python src/maze/maze_dataset_visualizer.py
 ```

 ## Generating a Graph of a Maze
 the following generates a random maze, and converts to a graph